CPT & Reimbursement

 - Contact your state department of insurance/managed care - let them know about any problems you're encountering.
 Click here for a list of department leaders by state.

-- Lodge a complaint through the American Medical Association - if there is a possible HIPAA violation, you can get more information here.
+- Lodge a complaint through the American Medical Association.

 - Work with your patients and families - make sure they understand the changes (e.g., this is coding only, they won't see a change in their services), how they may affect them (e.g., billing charges and EOBs could be different), and what they can do if they have issues (see our information on insurance appeals and finding help here).